 - TensorFlow separates the definition of computations from their execution.

-TensorFlow can be used to build any type of Deep Learning algorithms like CNN, RNN, DBN, FeedForward Neural Network, for Natural Language Processing, etc. There are several programming elements in the introduction to TensorFlow like Constants, Variables, Placeholders, Sessions, etc. It has a wide range of applications some of which are mentioned below.
+TensorFlow can build any type of Deep Learning algorithm like CNN, RNN, DBN, FeedForward Neural Network, Natural Language Processing, etc. There are several programming elements in introducing TensorFlow like Constants, Variables, Placeholders, Sessions, etc. It has a wide range of applications, some of which are mentioned below.